opticpow/8088-kernel/README.md

-# 8088-kernel
+# xt-kernel
 A DIY learning kernel for XT era PCs